dd86k/fwod/README.md

 ### Builds
 Some builds will be available on my [website](http://www.wilomgfx.net/didier/pages/fwod.html) (When I reach 5000 tweets).
+A "GameServer" (cool name huh?) will be available to play the game via SSH (no Mono/.NET required!).

+It will be accessible via this command:
+``ssh -p 1337 -l anon {IP/address to be announced}``

 ### General Issues
 - Code is _very_ unoptimized
+  - May redo the entire structure of it

 ### License
 This project uses the MIT license, which you can read from the LICENSE file.